 The 3rd HBM4EU Training School:

 The 3rd HBM4EU training school will be held on 17 – 21 June 2019 at Masaryk University in Brno, Czech Republic.
 The registration will be open between 15 April – 1 June 2019.
 Please notice the early bird registration deadline on 30 April 2019.
-Please click here to find the pre-announcement for further details.
+Please click here to find the pre-announcement for further details and find the preliminary programme here.

 Questions that you may have can be sent to firstname.lastname@example.org